 - Correspondence or correspondence details, verbal and written, hard copy or electronic.

 Where possible, the information is collected from you, from a person or organisation authorised to provide the information on your behalf or from another person insured on your health insurance policy.
-Information may also be collected from government agencies, business partners, contractors, employers, other private health insurers, other insurers and service providers.
+Information may also be collected from government agencies, business partners, contractors, employers (relating to payroll deductions where available), other private health insurers, other insurers and service providers.

 In particular, when you make a claim, you consent to Emergency Services Health collecting sensitive (health) information directly from third parties, or if the information relates to someone other than you on the health insurance policy, you give consent on behalf of that person and you must be authorised to do so.